 Is HVAC a Hard Career?

-While HVAC can be physically demanding, it can still be quite gratifying.
-As a technician you'll be expected to occasionally:
+While HVAC can be physically demanding, it can also be very rewarding.
+As a technician should be able to:

-• Work in high or low temperatures since HVAC equipment is generally found outdoors.
+• Work in hot or cold areas since equipment is often outdoors.

-• Work evenings, weekends and overtime around peak demand.
+• Work evenings, weekends and overtime during peak demand.

 A common misconception about learning HVAC is that it’s a blue-collar career.
-In truth, you'll need distinct skills, specialized education and continuous recertification.
+In reality, you need an extensive skill set, specialized education and ongoing certification.

-It’s a great career choice if you want to:
+It’s an excellent first career if you prefer to:

-• Avoid large amounts of student debt.
+• Avoid a lot of student debt.

-• Have job security since HVAC positions can't be outsourced.
+• Have job security because the HVAC industry can't be outsourced.

-• Be your own boss and work toward starting your own successful business.
+• Become your own boss and own your own successful business.

-Is HVAC a Demanding Job?
+Is HVAC a Stressful Job?

 Is HVAC Hard on Your Body?